darksidemilk/FogApi/docs/commands/Get-PendingMacsForHost.md

 ```

 ## DESCRIPTION
-Gets the pending macs for a host that can then be approved with approve-pendingmac
+Gets the pending macs for a host that can then be approved with approve-fogpendingmac
+or denied with deny-fogpendingmac

 ## EXAMPLES